 Explore the western terminus of the I&M Canal in LaSalle and enjoy a leisurely mule-pulled boat ride on its tranquil waters.
-End your journey in Lockport with a walk or ride along the towpath canal trail in Lockport.
+End your journey in Lockport & Joliet with a walk or ride along the towpath canal trail.

 Established by the Canal Commissioners as the canal’s western terminus, LaSalle was an economic crossroads where I&M Canal boats met Illinois River steamers.
-Today, downtown LaSalle offers dining, theatre and shopping, as well as the full-size replica canal boat known as “The Volunteer.”
+Today, downtown LaSalle offers dining, theatre and shopping as well as the full-size replica canal boat, “The Volunteer.”

-Housed in a restored vintage building that was once home to a horse buggy maker, Lock 16 Center contains a visitor center, café and gift shop, and interpretive exhibits.
+Housed in a restored vintage building that was once home to a horse buggy maker, the I&M Canal Visitor Center and Lock 16 Café and Gift Shop offers information and interpretive exhibits, tasty food and refreshing drinks.
 Linger, learn, dine and shop in this historic space, now a hub for boat rides, visitor services, lectures, afternoon teas and cultural programs.
-Serving breakfast and lunch, the Lock 16 Café offers healthy and seasonal cuisine, as well as vegetarian-friendly options, all using fresh ingredients and prepared to order.
-Choose from signature menu items like Land of Lincoln Biscuits & Gravy, Sunrise Tacos, or a Sesame Ginger Asian Wrap.
+Serving breakfast and lunch, the Lock 16 Café offers healthy and seasonal cuisine as well as vegetarian-friendly options, all using fresh ingredients and prepared to order.
+Choose from signature menu items like Land of Lincoln Biscuits & Gravy, Sunrise Tacos or a Sesame Ginger Asian Wrap.

 Take a moment to browse around the canal-themed heritage gift shop.
 Boasting a wide selection of unique items, seasonal décor, cards, books, souvenirs and mementos, the Lock 16 Gift Shop is filled with exclusive items you won’t find anywhere else!
 Shop for gifts you’ll love to give.
 Be sure to check out Canal Cargo, the new vintage market across the street from Lock 16.